Zeyad-37/UseCases/README.md

             .build());

 // Fastest start
-DataUseCaseFactory.init(new DataUseCaseConfig.Builder(applicationContext).build()); // all extra features are disabled
+DataServiceFactory.init(new DataUseCaseConfig.Builder(applicationContext).build()); // all extra features are disabled

 // Advanced init
-DataUseCaseFactory.init(new DataUseCaseConfig.Builder(applicationContext)
+DataServiceFactory.init(new DataServiceConfig.Builder(applicationContext)
                 .baseUrl(API_BASE_URL)
-                .withRealm() // if you want a DB .withCache() // adds a cache layer above the server & DB if exists .cacheSize(8192)  // maximum size to allocate in bytes .okHttpBuilder(provideOkHttpClientBuilder())
+                .withRealm() // if you want a DB .withCache(3, TimeUnit.MINUTES) // adds a cache layer above the server & DB if exists .cacheSize(8192)  // maximum size to allocate in bytes .okHttpBuilder(provideOkHttpClientBuilder())
-                .okhttpCache(provideCache()) // you can also provide a cache for okHttp .threadExecutor(new JobExecutor()) // your implementation of background thread.
-                .postExecutionThread(new UIThread()) // your implementation of the post execution thread .build());
+                .okhttpCache(provideCache()) // you can also provide a cache for okHttp .postExecutionThread(AndroidScheduler.mainThread()) // your implementation of the post execution thread .build());
-DataUseCaseFactory.getInstance();

-// For File Access FileUseCaseFactory.init(applicationContext);
-// or
-FileUseCaseFactory.init(applicationContext, threadExecutor, postExecutionThread);
-FileUseCaseFactory.getInstance();
+DataServiceFactory.getInstance();
 ```
 # Code Example

 Get Object From Server:
 ```
-mDataUseCase.getObject(new GetRequest
+mDataService.<Order>getObject(new GetRequest
-        .GetRequestBuilder(OrderRealmModel.class, true) // true to save result to db, false otherwise.
+        .GetRequestBuilder(Order.class, true) // true to save result to db, false otherwise.
-        .presentationClass(OrderViewModel.class)
-        .url(URL) // if you have provided the base url in the DataUseCaseConfig.Builder .idColumnName(OrderRealmModel.ID)
+        .url(URL) // if you provided a base url in the DataServiceConfig.Builder .idColumnName(Order.ID)
         .id(orderId)
         .build())
-        .subscribe(new Subscriber<OrderViewModel>() {
+        .subscribe(new Subscriber<Order>() {
             @Override
             public void onCompleted() {
             }